 This particular lounge was actually a little bit hard to find on opening day, even with some limited signage that was already in place.
 I have been told that they will be adding additional signs in the near future.
 To access the lounge, simply look for an escalator near gate D14 and head up.
 There will be no question once you are in the right spot!

 The lounge is open seven days a week from 5:30AM – 10:00 PM and is complimentary to American Express Centurion and Platinum cardholders.
 This includes card like the Platinum Amex, Mercedes Benz Platinum Amex, or Business Platinum Amex.
 Platinum cardholders actually just gained complimentary access to the Centurion Lounges in recent weeks, and I think it is a real added value benefit for those who frequent locations where the lounges are present.
 I was told that they wanted to gauge demand and access first with just Centurion cardholders, and found they were able to open up to Platinum cardholders as well.
-Platinum or Centurion cardholders can bring their spouse or domestic partner and children under 18, or two traveling companions, as complimentary guests.
+Platinum or Centurion cardholders can bring two traveling companions, as complimentary guests.
 If you don’t have one of those two cards, you can access the lounge with any American Express card, same-day boarding pass, and $50.
-Children 18 and under can access the lounge with a parent for free when they purchase the $50 day pass.

 Lounge Services and Seating Areas: